Famous/framework/learn/guides/best.md

 ### Dependency injection

 A robust [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) system allows the intent of a module's behaviors to be communicated clearly.
-The ideal implementation of the BEST architecture will perform dependency injection transparently, for both behavior and event functions.
+The ideal implementation of the BEST pattern will perform dependency injection transparently, for both behavior and event functions.
 Consider the following example, which expresses that "the view's position is a function of the tally":

     // behavior
     view: {